patelrohanv/patelrohanv.blog/posts/dva-c01-studying.md

 ##### What it is

 * <https://docs.aws.amazon.com/xray/latest/devguide/xray-api.html>
+* provides an end-to-end view of your overall application
 * service that collects data about requests being served by your application
 * helps developer analyze and/or debug distributed applications
 * provides a visualization of your applications components - Service Map